mkrueger12/AskBackcountry/README.md

 ## Powering AskBackcountry 🌲🏕️✨

-AskBackcountry is a dynamic multi-agent generative AI system that combines the worlds of classic data systems and state-of-the-art AI.
+AskBackcountry is a dynamic multi-agent generative AI system that combines the worlds of classic data systems and state-of-the-art generative AI.
 AskBackcountry has knowledge of the near real-time weather conditions and can answer natural language questions based form users regardin the conditions.